Mercury-HPC/Mercury-HPC.github.io/documentation.md

 hg_return_t HG_Forward(hg_handle_t handle, hg_cb_t callback, void *arg, void *in_struct);
 {% endhighlight %}

-When `HG_Forward()` completes, the RPC has been remotely executed and a response with the output results has been sent back.
-This output can then be retrieved with the following function:
+When `HG_Forward()` completes (i.e., when the user callback can be triggered), the RPC has been remotely executed and a response with the output results has been sent back.
+This output can then be retrieved (usually within the callback) with the following function:

 {% highlight C %}
 hg_return_t HG_Get_output(hg_handle_t handle, void *out_struct);